 On a separate day, if you only have a couple of hours, take the free futuristic streetcar to Coque Sports Center (D’Coque).
 This spaceship-looking structure is the national sports and cultural center surrounded by a lovely park, playground, and a fun maze garden (well, I thought it was fun).

 Mudam Luxembourg Museum, this a new structure within an old structure, or rather surrounded by the remains of it.
-A lovely, medium-size museum that features a range of guest contemporary exhibitions and a permanent collection.
+A lovely, medium-sized museum that features a range of guest contemporary exhibitions and a permanent collection.

 On the way to the Mudam you will also pass the opera center with the large Luxembourg sign.